-Use these steps to access the Query Properties page:
+To access the Query Properties page:

 - 1. Select Reporting Tools, Query, Query Manager. - 2.
 Create a new query or search for an existing one. - 3.
 Click the Properties link on any page of the Query Manager component except the Run page.